Writing History: First woman in Pakistan’s mainstream media made and changed the news hunt.

 Her start as a journalist may have been a matter of chance, but Mustafa recognized the importance of her role for other women.
 At the time she started at Dawn, women were “on the sidelines” of media, she explained.

 In addition to becoming the first woman in Dawn’s newsroom, Mustafa became the first woman on the editorial board, where she fought to gain coverage in the paper for the burgeoning women’s movement.
+She advocated running stories with women’s voices in all sections instead of relegating them to a “women’s page”.
+She argued for hiring policies that would allow women to occupy all positions in the newsroom.
+“I wanted to create space for women and I thought if there were more, it would give them strength,” Mustafa said.

 During her tenure at Dawn, Mustafa launched several new sections including Health Page, CareerWise and Karachi Notebook.
 For her work on Books & Authors, the first book magazine to be published by a newspaper in Pakistan, she received an award from the Pakistan Publishers and Booksellers Association in 2005.
 Mustafa also led production of the One World Supplement at Dawn, published in the early 1980s in partnership with 15 newspapers from all over the world.
 This project allowed her to travel to places like South Africa and Sweden, among others.